Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Credit and Down Payments

 Insurers may require larger down payments from high-risk drivers with poor credit, multiple violations, or lapsed coverage history.
 This protects them against potential non-payment while providing you with necessary coverage.
-Note that California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, and Utah restrict or ban the use of credit scores in insurance pricing.
+Note that California, Hawaii, and Massachusetts fully ban the use of credit scores in insurance pricing, while Maryland, Oregon, and Utah impose significant restrictions.

 Several risk factors influence how much insurers require upfront: